 For those who hold a certification or licensure in an allied health profession, the Associate in Applied Science degree in Allied Health can help them further their opportunities.

-“There is a need in the health care community as many employers are requiring their employees to have at least an associate degree,” said Dr. Kristin Spencer, program director.
+“There is a need in the health care community as many employers are requiring their employees to have at least an associate degree,” said Dr. Kristin Stockbridge, program director.
 “This degree is like a one-size-fits-all, as individuals can bring in a credential and build their core program from there.”

 A current health care professional with an existing credential may receive up to 33 credits toward their degree requirements.
 Each credential will be evaluated, so credits are awarded on a case-by-case basis.
 If a student doesn’t have an existing credential, they can take a group of courses or certificate program that leads into the associate degree program.

 Consider this degree as a stepping-stone for further study or promotion in one’s current career.
 Students may focus in one of four areas: